How boundaries work in Landscape

 Here are some rules for the boundaries files, and a brief overview of how they behave:

-• When a change to a sub-record boundary is made (such as a parcel that belongs to a property or a property that belongs to a group) those changes are pushed to the parent record boundary.
+When a change to a sub-record boundary is made (such as a parcel that belongs to a property or a property that belongs to a group) those changes are pushed to the parent record boundary.
 To edit a sub-record boundary, you must navigate to that sub-record.
+The graphic below illustrates this concept.

 These rules mean that, in order to accurately map a multi-parcel property, you should upload the boundary of each component parcel to each parcel record.
 The result will be that the property record displays the full boundary.
 If you don't have a shapefile for each individual parcel, then one way to accomplish this quickly is to upload the complete boundary shapefile to a parcel record, then delete all of the polygons that are not the parcel you want.